 Keep out of reach of children under 6 years of age.
 If you accidentally swallow more than used for brushing, seek PROFESSIONAL HELP or contact a POISON CONTROL center immediately.

 In fact, if a small child swallowed the contents of a regular sized tube of fluoridated toothpaste it would most likely be fatal.
 Parents are also encouraged to use only a pea sized drop of toothpaste for children under six and to make sure it is not swallowed after brushing and rinsing.
 Of course this isn’t an easy task as toothpaste manufacturers make toothpaste very appealing to children, especially in how it tastes, and children have a built in tendency to swallow everything that tastes good.

 Fluoride’s Link to other Diseases

 In addition, fluoride has been linked to bone cancer and a debilitating bone disease called skeletal fluorosis, with symptoms ranging from chronic joint pain to hip fractures and bone cancer.
 Excessive amounts of fluoride can accelerate joint and ligament aging and negatively affect bone growth.
 What is interesting about this is that early symptoms of fluoride poisoning mimics arthritis, which along with the incidence of hip fractures and bone cancer, has dramatically increased in today’s population.
 When you realize that exposure to fluoride has dramatically increased from when it was first introduced in the mid-1940’s, those increases are logical.
-Fluoride has also been shown to negatively affect the health of the:
+Fluoride has also been shown to negatively affect the health of the health problems:

 • Thyroid gland;